ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IArcAltitudeOptions.rst

 IArcAltitudeOptions
 ===================

-.. py:class:: IArcAltitudeOptions
+.. py:class:: ansys.stk.core.stkobjects.aviator.IArcAltitudeOptions

    object

    Interface used to access the altitude options for an Arc procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IArcAltitudeOptions

 Overview
 --------